Estimated reading time: 5 minutes

 Flexibility is also another pro to utilizing a certificate in computerized accounting or a degree in business.
 These programs can produce several types of job opportunities.
 This can include accounting assistants, junior accountants, bookkeepers, human resources, and other entry-level positions in the business.

-When you first graduate and leave school, you will be in an entry-level position.
+You will be in an entry-level position when you first graduate and leave school.
 This is a lower spot on the hierarchy.
 So, the pay at first may be lower than you expect.
-But, if you stick at it, the salary will usually increase as your responsibilities increase.
-If you enter the field after obtaining a certificate, additional duties and responsibilities may be available to you with advanced training and education.
-You will likely need a bachelor’s degree to work in positions with higher responsibility.
+But, if you stick to it, the salary will usually increase as your responsibilities increase.
+After obtaining a certificate, additional duties and responsibilities may be available with advanced training and education if you enter the field.
+You will likely need a bachelor’s degree to work in higher-responsible positions.

 The accounting field can also be fascinating for those who enjoy working with numbers and balancing accounts.
 Despite the occasional repetition, there are some exciting things to note.

-Though you may deal with this repetition, the accounting field is where employees will learn new skills each day.
+Though you may deal with this repetition, employees will learn new skills each day in the accounting field.
 This accounting information will also be apt to things you can apply later on.

 The Office Experience

-One final benefit to working in the accounting department in a business is important to note.
+One final benefit to working in the accounting department in a business is essential to note.
 It teaches you a lot about the back-office operations of a company.

 Accounting functions are central to business.
-From the little bakery to the major corporation, every business you encounter works with an accountant or bookkeeper.
+Every business you encounter works with an accountant or bookkeeper, from the little bakery to the major corporation.

 Working in an accounting department will often allow you to understand various aspects of these businesses.
 For example, they may allow you to work with cash flows and financial reporting.

 You get a lot of back-office operations knowledge.
-This back-office knowledge will present to you a lot of the inner workings of a business.
+This back-office knowledge will present you with many inner workings of a business.
 This can be interesting, especially if you want to run your own business someday.